Sajini801/64-PSK-Digital-Communication-System/README.md

 Each Gray coded symbol index is mapped to a complex exponential with fixed magnitude and unique phase, producing a complex valued symbol array.

 ### Constellation Representation
-The modulated symbols are represented in the I-Q plane, allowing visual inspection of phase separation and noise sensitivity.
+The modulated symbols are represented in the I,Q plane, allowing visual inspection of phase separation and noise sensitivity.

 ### AWGN Channel
 Complex Gaussian noise is added to each transmitted symbol, spreading the constellation points and modelling real-world channel impairments.